Xavier Coleman

-Xavier Coleman (born January 13, 1995) is an American football cornerback who is currently a free agent.
+Xavier Coleman (born January 13, 1995) is an American former football cornerback.
 He played college football at Portland State.

 College career

 Coleman was selected to the HM All-Big Sky Conference and was named PSU Team outstanding defensive back in his sophomore season in 2014.
 He was selected to the second team All-Big Sky Conference in his junior season in 2015.

 Professional career

 New York Jets

 Coleman signed with the New York Jets as an undrafted free agent on May 5, 2017.
 He was waived by the Jets on September 2, 2017, and was signed to the practice squad the next day.
 He was promoted to the active roster on October 14, 2017.
 He was placed on injured reserve on October 25, 2017.

 On August 31, 2018, Coleman was waived by the Jets.

 Buffalo Bills

 On November 7, 2018, Coleman was signed to the Buffalo Bills practice squad.

 San Diego Fleet

 Coleman was signed by the San Diego Fleet of the Alliance of American Football on February 12, 2019.
 The league ceased operations in April 2019.